Conflux-Chain/conflux-doc/docs/json-rpc.md

 ### cfx_getConfirmationRiskByHash

-Returns the confirmation block of a given block, identified by its hash.
+Returns the confirmation risk of a given block, identified by its hash.

 #### Parameters